-Trapped in a snow storm, Patrick Brannan survived for three days in his Northstar TC700.
+Trapped in a snow storm, Patrick Brannan survived for three days in his Northstar pop-up camper.
 He had already won the truck camper lottery.

-You said in your email that you have an interesting story about when you bought your camper.
+You said in your email that you have an interesting story about buying your camper.
 Tell us your story.

 I tried to generate excitement about a truck camper with my wife because she was into rock climbing and camping.
 She’s European and didn’t know about truck campers.
 I went online and pulled up Northstar’s website and showed her camper floor plans and pictures.
 As I was showing her the website, we saw a TC700 and said, “Isn’t this nice?” and, “Wouldn’t you want to be camping in this instead of under the truck cap?”

-When I went to the bank, sure enough there was a practically new black Toyota truck and a Northstar TC700, just sitting there.
+When I went to the bank, sure enough there was a practically new black Toyota truck and a Northstar, just sitting there.
 It turns out the truck and camper were repossessed by the bank, were only a year old, and had hardly been used.
-The president of the bank came out, popped the top, and let us look at the TC700.
+The president of the bank came out, popped the top, and let us look at it.
 We were like little kids in a fort.
 It was so cool.

 At the time, I was hoping to find a used camper for around $2,500.
 The bank president wanted $7,000.
 That was well out of my price range so I said to him, “In case you don’t sell it, here’s my name and phone number”.
 He took my information down and I went back home.

 The next morning the phone rang at 9:00am and it was the president of the bank.
 He asked if we’d go for $3,500 dollars, I said “I’ll be there in five minutes”.
 My wife was so excited when she got home and saw it in the driveway.